arbor-sim/arbor/doc/tutorial/calcium_stdp_curve.rst

    :language: python
    :lines: 74-98

-Note, that the recipe takes a cell, cell properties and a list of event generators as constructor arguments and returns them with its corresponding methods.
+Note, that the recipe takes a cell and a list of time offsets as constructor arguments, which are used to create the cells of the ensemble.
 Furthermore, the recipe also returns a list of probes which contains only one item: A query for our mechanism's state variable :math:`\rho`.
 Since we placed a number of these mechanisms on our cell, we will receive a vector of values when probing.

 Next we set up the simulation logic: